Regio XII Piscina Publica: Geographic extent and important features

 The Piscina itself sat in the low-lying area between the Via Appia, the Servian Wall, and the northeast slope of the Aventine Hill.
 If it was still present, it was eventually destroyed to make way for the monumental Baths of Caracalla in the 3rd century CE, whose massive ruins are still visible.
-In addition, the region hosted the Temple of Bona Dea and contained the house of the Roman consul Lucius Fabius Cilo, which was eventually turned into the church of Santa Balbina.
+In addition, the region hosted the Temple of Bona Dea.
 Its principal street was the Via Nova, which ran parallel to the Via Appia, and took people from the Circus Maximus to the Baths of Caracalla.
+In the 180s, a bank and exchange for Christians operated in this region.